tychecoin/cryptocoin-android-wallet/README.md

-# Swap Go
+# Swap Wallet
 Android Wallet for $XWP

 ### QUICKSTART
 - Download the APK for the most current release [here](https://github.com/swap-dev/swap-android-wallet/releases/latest) and install it
 - Run the App and tap + button to Create new wallet or restore from 25 word seeds
-- Advanced users can copy over synced wallet files (all files) onto sdcard in directory Swap Go (created first time App is started)
+- Advanced users can copy over synced wallet files (all files) onto sdcard in directory Swap Wallet (created first time App is started)
 - See the [FAQ](doc/FAQ.md)

 ### Disclaimer